 We both take the COVID-19 crisis seriously, and:

 - Wear a mask (correctly) out and about among people outside our household

 - Wash our hands after contact with high-touch areas

 - Disinfect high-touch areas & objects in our spaces

 - Avoid touching our faces until our hands are safely clean

 - Pay close attention to our bodies and watch for symptoms.
 Me?
 I do lots of deep breathing, take my temperature daily, and I keep my seasonal allergies under control so they don’t mask something serious.

 - Will strictly isolate for at least 14 days if a contact gets sick.
 Or if either of us get sick, of course!

-- Will inform the other if one of us gets sick within 14 days of getting together
+- Will inform the other if one of us gets sick within 14 days of our meeting

 - Do not face patients at work